kumahq/kuma-website/docs/docs/1.0.6/documentation/health.md

 ## Kubernetes probes

-Kuma natively supports the `httpGet` Kubernetes probes.
-By default, Kuma overrides the specified probe with a virtual one.
+Even if Kubernetes probes are disabled, Kuma takes `pod.status.containerStatuses.ready` in order to fill `dataplane.inbound.health` section.

+If you specify `httpGet` probe for the Pod, Kuma will generate a special non-MTLs listener and overrides the probe itself in the Pod resource.
+This feature is called Virtual probes, and it allows `kubelet` probing the pod status even if MTLS is enabled on the mesh.
 For example, if we specify the following probe:

 ```yaml
 livenessProbe: